opencast/opencast-docker/README.md

 ## Miscellaneous

 -   `TIMEZONE` Optional<br>
     Set the timezone within the container.
-Valid timezones are represented by files in `/usr/share/zoneinfo/`, for example `Europe/Berlin`.
+Valid timezones are represented by files in `/usr/share/zoneinfo/`, for example, `Europe/Berlin`.
 The default is `UTC`.

 # Data